-Title examiners investigate the contents of real estate documents of ownership known as 'titles'.
-They may do so to compile records of sale or ownership, validate a property's boundaries or acquire a description of a piece of property.
+Title examiners investigate the contents of real estate documents of ownership known as titles.
+They may do so to compile records of sale or ownership, validate a property's boundaries, or acquire a description of a piece of property.
 Many work hours may be spent sitting at a desk in front of a computer.

-|Degree Level||High school diploma is standard, some employers may require a bachelor's degree**|
+|Degree Level||High school diploma is standard; some employers may prefer a bachelor's degree|

-|Degree Fields||Accounting, finance or related field**|
+|Degree Fields||Accounting, finance, or related field|

 |Certification||Voluntary certification is available from the National Association of Land Title Abstractors and Examiners|

-|Experience||1-5 years of title or related experience**|
+|Experience||1-5 years of previous related work experience|

-Step 1: Gain Related Work Experience
+Step 1: Entry-Level Experience

 - Build computer skills.
 Title clerks may better prepare themselves for working as title examiners by learning how to use related computer programs for conducting real estate title searches.
 When hired, clerks or assistants typically are asked to have basic computer knowledge and good typing skills.